Racial segregation: United States

 While the U.S. Supreme Court majority in the 1896 Plessy v.
 Ferguson case explicitly permitted "separate but equal" facilities (specifically, transportation facilities), Justice John Marshall Harlan, in his dissent, protested that the decision would "stimulate aggressions ... upon the admitted rights of colored citizens", "arouse race hate", and "perpetuate a feeling of distrust between [the] races.
 Feelings between Whites and Blacks were so tense, even the jails were segregated."

 Elected in 1912, President Woodrow Wilson tolerated the extension of segregation throughout the federal government that was already underway.
 In World War I, Blacks were drafted and served in the United States Army in segregated units.
 The U.S. military was still heavily segregated in World War II.
-The air force and the marines had no Blacks enlisted in their ranks.
+The Army Air Force and the marines had no Blacks enlisted in their ranks.
 There were Blacks in the Navy Seabees.
 The army had only five African-American officers.
 In addition, no African-American would receive the Medal of Honor during the war, and their tasks in the war were largely reserved to noncombat units.
 Black soldiers had to sometimes give up their seats in trains to the Nazi prisoners of war.

 A club which was central to the Harlem Renaissance in the 1920s, the Cotton Club in Harlem, New York City was a whites-only establishment, where Blacks (such as Duke Ellington) were allowed to perform, but they were only allowed to perform in front of a white audience.
 In the reception to honor his success at the 1936 Summer Olympics, Jesse Owens was not permitted to enter through the main doors of the Waldorf Astoria New York and instead forced to travel up to the event in a freight elevator.

 The first black Academy Award recipient, actress Hattie McDaniel, was not permitted to attend the premiere of Gone with the Wind at Loew's Grand Theatre in Atlanta because of Georgia's segregation laws.
 During the 12th Academy Awards ceremony at the Ambassador Hotel in Los Angeles, McDaniel was required to sit at a segregated table at the far wall of the room; the hotel had a no-blacks policy, but allowed McDaniel in as a favor.
 Her final wish to be buried in Hollywood Forever Cemetery was denied because the graveyard was restricted to Whites only.

 On 11 September 1964, John Lennon announced the Beatles would not play to a segregated audience in Jacksonville, Florida.
 City officials relented following this announcement.
 A contract for a 1965 Beatles concert at the Cow Palace in California specifies that the band "not be required to perform in front of a segregated audience".